roger-luiz/roger-luiz/README.md

 # Roger Fernando

-- :computer: I'm Back-end Developer.
+- :computer: I'm Front-end Developer.
 - :eyes: Looking for an opportunity as an intern in the development area.
 - :zap: __Currently learning__: Nodejs, Typescript, APIs and Clean Code.
 - :rocket: __My goals__: Launch a real product with Nodejs.